mm6/ethereum-lab1-hardhat/README.md

 Solidity code.
 We’ll be using the Hardhat environment on both the client and server sides.

-It is important that you take your time and understand what is going on in these exercises.
-Start early and leave some time for debugging.

 This lab exercise is based partly on the Hardhat tutorial [found here.](https://hardhat.org/tutorial)

 ## Part 1.
 Installations